Matsyir/pvp-performance-tracker/README.md

 It would take forever to make a nicely formatted list of these, and on top of that many weapon animations are re-used, so more than I know are supported.
 Check out the variable names & comments in [this file](https://github.com/Matsyir/pvp-performance-tracker/blob/master/src/main/java/com/pvpperformancetracker/AnimationID.java) for a full breakdown of supported weapons/what I've tested.
 All LMS gear should be supported, as well as general popular pking gear, including some less common weapons like anchor, the 4 godsword specs, revenant weapons, dmace, etc. Basically all F2P weapons should be supported as well but I don't think this would be useful for F2P.

 ### Known issues
-- Double deaths on the same tick are not tracked.
+- Double deaths *not* on the same tick are not tracked.
 This can be fixed using the onPlayerDeath event - it's changing how the existing code works around deaths that is tricky.
 - Darts will often not get counted as their animation lasts longer than their attack so the animation doesn't change in line with the attacks.
 I don't think this can currently be fixed with how attack styles are determined.
 This probably happens with other fast weapons I haven't found yet.

 ### Known unsupported weapons